An in-depth report about the benefits and types of exercise.

 The following activities may pose particular dangers for high-risk individuals:

-- Intense exercise may be hazardous for people with risk factors for heart disease, especially older people.
+- Intense exercise may be hazardous for people with risk factors for heart disease, such as with older people, and in harsh weather conditions such as heat, humidity, or extreme cold.
 Snow shoveling heads the list; other examples include running, race walking, singles tennis, heavy lifting, heavy gardening.
 These workouts tend to stress the heart, raise blood pressure for a brief period, and may cause spasms in the arteries leading to the heart.
 (See image: Coronary Artery Spasm)

 - Some studies suggest that competitive sports, which couple intense activity with aggressive emotions, are more likely to trigger a heart attack than other forms of exercise.